 I can’t wait to try more recipes with my Oster Pro 1200 Plus Food Processor.
 I know my kids are going to want to make smoothies when they see this new appliance in the kitchen.

-Best part about this appliance is not only the ease in chopping and processing but it includes a 6-cup dishwasher safe Boroclass® glass jar withstands thermal shock and 5-cup BPA-free food processing bowl, stainless steel slicing disk and chopping blade.
+Best part about this appliance is not only the ease in chopping and processing but it includes an Extra Large 8-cup BPA-free TRITAN™ Jar that’s dishwasher safe and impact and temperature resistant and an Extra Large capacity 5-cup Food Processing Bowl with stainless steel slicing disk and chopping blade.
 DISHWASHER SAFE!

 Apple Galette Recipe